GabovskyBogdan/top-hits-spotify-analysis/README.md

 ```
 curl --location --request GET 'http://localhost:8080/?colname="colname"$year="year"'
 ```
-and returns same array but for exact year that was provided.
+and returns same array but for exact year.

 ## Technologies
 Project is created with: